 - A steep ascent at the end from the river to Dingboche, about 200m up

-It was another tough day in our Everest Bae Camp ttrek itinerary.
+It was another tough day in our Everest Base Camp trek itinerary.
 You get above 4000m and the altitude makes you tired, even a slight ascent leaves you out of breath.
 If you don’t feel well it’s better to stop earlier in Pangboche or Shomare, both places are only 100-200m higher than Tengboche.
 Dingboche is 500m higher it’s not recommended to gain that much elevation if you’re not 100% acclimatized for the lower altitude.

 Many guesthouses and restaurants along the route were still closed for the off-season we walked The Everest Base Camp trek at the beginning of March.

 There is a split at 8km.
 The upper route (the left trail) goes over Pheriche Pass to Pheriche.
-The lower route (the right trail) goes down to the river and then up to Dingboche.
+The lower route (the right trail) goes down to the river and up to Dingboche.
 Both routes merge again at Thokla (Dughla).
 You can go either way most trekkers walk through Dingboche on the way up and through Pheriche on the way down.
 Pheriche is about 150m lower than Dingboche.
 Dingboche has better views and is a bit warmer.
 Pheriche is located in a narrow valley with very little sunshine.

 Stops on the route from Tengboche to Dingboche